rlaisqls/TIL/데브옵스 DevOps/AWS/Storage/FSx.md

 - FSx Lustre has the ability to store and retrieve data directly on S3 on its own.

+## Amazon FSx for NetApp ONTAP

+- Amazon FSx for NetApp ONTAP is a storage service that allows you to launch and run fully managed NetApp ONTAP file systems in the AWS Cloud.
+It provides the familiar features, performance, capabilities, and APIs of NetApp file systems with the agility, scalability, and simplicity of a fully managed AWS service.

+- Amazon FSx for NetApp ONTAP offers high-performance file storage that’s broadly accessible from Linux, Windows, and macOS compute instances via the industry-standard NFS, SMB, and iSCSI protocols.
+It enables you to use ONTAP’s widely adopted data management capabilities, like snapshots, clones, and replication, with the click of a button.
+In addition, it provides low-cost storage capacity that’s fully elastic and virtually unlimited in size, and supports compression and deduplication to help you further reduce storage costs.

 ---
 reference
 - https://aws.amazon.com/fsx/